 Chickpeas are fabulous little balls of fiber and protein.
 Although part of the lentil family, chickpeas are perfect for sandwiches, soups, stews, and salads.
 But I've never considered making cream of chickpea soup before.
-Today, I decided to see if I created a cream of chickpea soup recipe instead of putting chickpeas in soup.
+Today, I decided to see if I created a vegan cream of chickpea soup recipe instead of simply adding chickpeas to a soup.
 And, I was pleasantly surprised.

-My kitchen, although my favorite room in my house, is my test kitchen.
-Despite the numerous experiments gone bad, a lot of the time, I hit a home run.
+Although my favorite room in my house, my kitchen is my test kitchen.
+Despite the numerous experiments gone wrong, a lot of the time, I hit a home run.
 My family, who I love dearly, are painfully honest.
-Without a doubt, my failures turn into carrying out or a quick trip to a local restaurant.
+Without a doubt, my failures turn into carrying out a quick trip to a local restaurant.
 Today, however, my cream of chickpea soup recipe turned out perfect, and it was as easy to make.

 According to Healthline, chickpeas have an impressive nutrition profile.